 When Is the Best Time

 First of all, hiking on the Haiku Stairs is illegal, and the stairs are officially closed!
-A $1000 fine and an appearance in court was something we wanted to circumvent.
-This fine really exists!
-Therefore, we chose the more difficult and challenging trail through the Moanalua Valley.
-Now in 2021, it looks like the stairs are facing a shutdown soon.
+A $1000 fine and an appearance in court were something we wanted to circumvent, and this fine really exists!
+Therefore, we chose the more difficult and challenging trail through the Moanalua Valley to Moanalua Ridge.
+At the end of 2022, it looks like the stairs are facing a shutdown end of 2023, although managed access would be the best solution.
+The removal and follow-up costs could easily amount to 10 million dollars regarding the Friends of the Haiku Stairs.
+2022 was the 80th Anniversary Year of the Haiku Stairs in Oahu, Hawaii.

-However, even trespassing the Haiku Stairs will be prosecuted, but usually, there isn't any police at the top.
-And obviously, when you reach the popular stairs, you want to access them and take the best snap of your whole vacation.
-I only recommend hiking up and down the legal way.
+However, even trespassing on the Haiku Stairs will be prosecuted - you are breaking the law.
+If the police are watching you trespassing the stairs, you get into trouble.
+An officer is sporadically posted at the top of the stairs, dropped off by helicopter.
+This is the information I got provided in April 2022, which was new to me.
+Obviously, when you reach the famous stairs, you want to access them and take the best snap of your whole vacation.
+I only recommend hiking up and down the Moanalua Ridge Trail, the legal way.
 Otherwise, you may get into serious trouble.
 We even saw a police helicopter while walking a part of the stairs.

-Hiking up and down the Haiku Stairs is still illegal.
+Hiking up and down the Haiku Stairs means breaking the current law.
 There is more security now and a regular police presence.
-Occasionally police helicopters check if people are on the stairs.
+Occasionally police helicopters check if people are on the stairs and drop off an officer at the top.
+Just to give you an idea of what can happen, in one week, 70 illegal hikers were identified while walking on the stairs, and 5 of them got arrested.
 The only way not to run into the police and avoid this $1.000 fine is the legal way on the Moanalua Track.
-A guide is not necessary, but good preparation for the Moanalua Track is relevant!
+However, trespassing on the stairs on the top is already illegal.
+A guide is unnecessary, but good preparation for the Moanalua Track is relevant!
 Check out my Packing List below.
 The Haiku Stairs teeters on the brink!

 Most important for the hike is the weather.
 Pick out the day with the most stable weather, and if it was dry the day before, even better.
 Although Honolulu is dry, rain may occur in the valley and on the ridge.
 The weather is more changeable the higher you get.

 You can’t avoid getting muddy brown-red on this adventurous path.
 Don’t underestimate the trail difficulties.
 Much needed for the steep ascent and descent back through muddy and slippery soil are “mini” crampons.
-If you want to use the provided ropes, gloves may be necessary, too.
+If you want to use the provided ropes, gloves may be necessary.

 Do you like to do the hike and see these excellent views down the stairs?
 Then read all my insights on how to be prepared and experience one of the most thrilling hikes in your life.
 Any questions?
 Check out my About Me and write me an e-mail.

-Hiking Conditions and Crowds on Oahu - Hawaii
+Hiking Conditions and Crowds in Oahu - Hawaii

 Me, climbing up the steep trail.